AriFordsham/GHCWiki/data-parallel/dec2010-release.md

 - -fdph-par should be the default **\[MANUEL\]**
 - -fvectorise should imply -Odph (if omitted, we get fatal errors) **\[MANUEL\]**

+  - rl notes, "We shouldn't! -fvectorise -O0 should work, I'll take a look.
+I should change -Odph to reflect what we currently need, though.
+Basically, it should be equivalent ot -O2 -fsimplifier-phases=3 -fsimplifier-iterations=20."

 Bug fixes: